 Moving on to the build quality and robustness of the Nord Stage 2, it’s pretty much everything you expect a high end keyboard to be.
 Of course, it should be no surprise to anyone that in 6 years of constantly lugging the Nord in and out of the van and on and off stages, it has obviously suffered a few dents, dings, and scratches here and there.
 I’ve also dropped it a couple of times too (hey, it happens no matter how careful you try to be) but the important takeaway from all of this is that it has still held together incredibly well.
 The output jacks and pedal sustain jacks are still nice and tight after all these years with no crackling or looseness which is a testament to the build quality of this machine.
 All the buttons and dials still work perfectly.
 I’ll also give a quick shoutout to the Nord official gig bag.
 All the zips still work perfectly and there are no rips or tears.
 Now that’s quite amazing given that every other keyboard bag I have had for that length of time has fallen to bits after just a few short years of hard use.
 Not so the Nord gig bag.
 Nice.

 The only fault the Nord Stage 2 has developed recently is one of the notes on the keyboard has started to play at full volume no matter how hard or soft you press it.
 This is a very common problem with keyboards and has happened to just about every keyboard I’ve ever owned after a while, not just the Nord Stage 2.
-You see there are sensors underneath the key bed which detect how hard (or how quickly) you hit the keys so that the keyboard knows the level of expressiveness to give you for those notes.
+You see there are sensors underneath the key bed which detect how hard (well, technichally how quickly) you hit the keys so that the keyboard knows the level of expressiveness to give you for those notes.
 These sensors are typically made of rubber and, well, they just wear out with use.
 This is perfectly normal and totally understandable after the 6 years of gigging this keyboard has had to endure so I don’t view this as a negative aspect to the Nord Stage 2 in any way.
 It’s just part of life.
 I’ll get it in to the repair shop soon and I’m sure the engineer will replace the pressure pads on it in no time at all (and I don’t expect it to be a particularly expensive fix either, so all is well).
+EDIT – it has now been repaired, cost was £75 which I reckon was pretty reasonable considering the work involved and the cost of the spare parts.

 In the meantime, while my Nord Stage 2 is out of action, I’ve replaced it with a newer Roland FA07.
 I’ll probably write a full review of the Roland FA07 at a later date after I’ve given it a right good “gigging” but initial indications are that it’s doing a surprisingly admirable job of standing in for my poorly Nord Stage 2.
 OK, so immediately I can tell that the FA07 doesn’t have the same depth and definition of sound as the Nord Stage 2 and the buttons on the Roland FA07 are a bit plasticky so I doubt very much they’ll stand up to much more than a year or two of heavy gigging.
 However please don’t read too much in to that last sentence above as it’s really unfair to compare these two keyboards.
 The Nord Stage 2 and the Roland FA07 are completely different in almost every way.
 For starters, the Roland is more than half the price of the Nord so any attempts to try and do a Nord Stage 2 vs Roland FA07 shoot-out would just be unfair.